|

 minimal effort and training.

-IFC export comes standard with the ONUMA Planning
+IFC export comes standard with the ONUMA System™.

-System™.
-This is a web-enabled tool which simply runs from a
+This is a web-enabled tool which simply runs from a web browser.
+No

-web browser.
-No special software or plug-ins are required to implement
+special software or plug-ins are required to implement IFC export.
+GSA

-IFC export.
-GSA specific IFC settings are preconfigured in the ONUMA
+specific IFC settings are preconfigured in the ONUMA System.
+Users have

-(export) an IFC BIM file.
-Either there is a separate tool for this
+IFC BIM file.
+Either there is a separate tool

-purpose or the BIM-authoring application’s Save As command is
+for this purpose or the BIM-authoring application’s Save As

-used to select the appropriate IFC BIM version._
+command is used to select the appropriate IFC BIM

 There are two main methods to output an IFC file from ONUMA

-generate an IFC file without having to “open” the
+file without having to “open” the project.
+From the

-project.
-From the list of Projects and Schemes, click the Export
+list of Projects and Schemes, click the Export button.

 NOTE: The user interface above illustrates how